jonsofte/ip-watcher/Readme.md

 **IPWatcher_AzureStorageConfiguration__Blob__ChangeLogFile:**
 Filename for JSON document in container that contains a log of previous registered IP Addresses.
 Example: ip_watcher_change_log.json

+**IPWatcher_AzureStorageConfiguration__Authentication__X509CertificatePath:**
+Path of the PFX Certificate that is being used in the application to authenticate to the Azure Application SP.
+Note: The file must also be mounted into the container at the same path.
+Example: /certificates/certwithkey.pfx

 **The following variables should be added to the container as secrets:**